rgadesis/from-webapp-to-progressive/README.md

 };
 ```

-##4 - Set up the SystemJS configuration
+##Set up the SystemJS configuration
 Now we are going to modify our `src/system-config.ts` to add the new packages.

 ```javascript